Rustfahrtagentur/microcad/doc/types/quantity.md

 ### Volume

 A `Volume` is a three-dimensional quantity.
-It is the result when multiplying three `Length`.
+It is the result when multiplying three `Length`s.

 [![test](.test/types_quantity_volume.png)](.test/types_quantity_volume.log)
 ```µcad,types_quantity_volume